-Key operations which have the potential of generating a flammable atmosphere and/or static charge include tank and container filling. splash filling, tank cleaning, sampling, gauging. switch loading. filterina. mixing/agitation and vacuum truck operations.
-To minimize the hazard of static electricity during these operations, bonding grounding may be necessary but may not by sufficient. themselves be For more information, refer to OSHA Standard 29 CFR 1910.106, "Flammable and Combustible Liquids", National Fire Protection Association (NFPA) 77, "Recommended Practice on Static Electricity" and/or the American Petroleum Institute (API) Recommended Practice 2003, "Protection Against Ignitions Arising Out of Static, Lightning, and Stray Currents".
+Key operations which have the potential of generating a flammable atmosphere and/or static charge include tank and container filling, splash filling, tank cleaning, sampling, gauging, switch loading, filtering, mixing/agitation and vacuum truck operations.
+To minimize the hazard of static electricity during these operations, bonding and grounding may be necessary but may not by themselves be sufficient.
+For more information, refer to OSHA Standard 29 CFR 1910.106.
+"Flammable and Combustible Liquids", National Fire Protection Association (NFPA) 77, "Recommended Practice on Static Electricity" and/or the American Petroleum Institute (API) Recommended Practice 2003.
+"Protection Against Ignitions Arising Out of Static, Lightning, and Stray Currents".